CooeeTours

 A World-Class Whale Watching Destination

-Add resident populations of southern right whales along the southern cliffs, the world's largest congregation of whale sharks at Ningaloo Reef, and occasional sightings of blue whales, orcas, and minke whales, and you have a destination that rivals anywhere on earth.
+Add southern right whales along the southern cliffs (up to 100 at once at Head of the Bight, SA), the world's largest whale shark aggregation at Ningaloo Reef, orca pods at Bremer Canyon (December–April), and occasional blue whales off southern WA and SA, and you have a destination that rivals anywhere on earth for cetacean diversity.

 Species & Peak Seasons